How to Apply

 Collaborations and coalitions that emphasize joint strategies and projects.

-Most grantees fall into one of our seven Key Issue Areas:
+Most grantees fall into one of our six Key Issue Areas:

 Other grantees fall under the very broad category of social justice (arts, prisoner/ex-offender rights, voter mobilization, media justice, etc.).